Klema4/klema4/README.md

 | [The Designers](https://discord.com/invite/kzGPXGYYr9) | 28.07.2021 | Owner / founder | Yes (CZ/SK/ENG Designers community) |

 ## Where I can find you?
-I'm  very active on Discord as a `Kléma#2856` or my IG account `@adam__klement`, but it will be better if you send a message on Discord actually.
+I'm very active on Discord as a `Kléma#2856` or my IG account `@adam__klement`, but it will be better if you send a message on Discord.